home-assistant/home-assistant.io/source/lovelace/index.markdown

 ### {% linkable_title I am running Firefox but, custom cards like gauge-card look bad or don't load at all.
 How do I fix this? %}

 This is probably because your version of Firefox doesn't have custom components supported or enabled.
-Please set to `true` in your `about:config` the following settings: `dom.webcomponents.customelements.enabled` and `dom.webcomponents.shadowdom.enabled`
+Please upgrade to version 63 or higher, otherwise set `dom.webcomponents.customelements.enabled` and `dom.webcomponents.shadowdom.enabled` to `true` in `about:config`.

 ### {% linkable_title Custom cards don't load on my iOS device? %}